tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 the outcomes are compatible with that effort (TODO: check this paragraph with Callum/Jasmina).

-In subsection [Cases to Address](#cases-to-address), we concluded that we can focus on solving case (g) in theortical terms.
+In subsection [Cases to Address](#cases-to-address), we concluded that we can focus on solving case (h) in theortical terms.
-However, as the current Tendermint version does not yet support switching back to blocksync once a node has switched to consensus, we need to split case (g) into two cases.
+However, as the current Tendermint version does not yet support switching back to blocksync once a node has switched to consensus, we need to split case (h) into two cases.
 When a full node needs to catch up...

-- **(g.1)** ... it has not switched yet from the blocksync reactor to the consensus reactor, or
+- **(h.1)** ... it has not switched yet from the blocksync reactor to the consensus reactor, or

-- **(g.2)** ... it has already switched to the consensus reactor.
+- **(h.2)** ... it has already switched to the consensus reactor.

 This is important in order to discuss the different possible implementations.